mas-bandwidth/netcode/STANDARD.md

 The index of this slot is used to identify clients on the server and is called the _client index_.

-Packets received by the server from that client's address are mapped to that _client index_ and processed in the context of that client.
+Packets received by the server from that client's address and port are mapped to that _client index_ and processed in the context of that client.

 These packets include: